gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_myvirtualgrasp.md

 | BY_EXTERNAL | only relevant for External Controller sensor type, finger will be set by an externally specified finger dofs. | -->

 {% include image.html width = "60" file="knowledge/3D_Cartesian_Coodinate_Handedness.jpg" alt="LHS/RHS" %} <figcaption>The offset is applied in LHS (left hand system) for the left and RHS (right hand system) for the right hand.<br>Source: Original by <a href="https://commons.wikimedia.org/wiki/File:3D_Cartesian_Coodinate_Handedness.jpg">PrimalShell</a>, <a href="https://en.wikipedia.org/wiki/en:Creative_Commons">Creative Commons</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">Attribution-Share Alike 3.0 Unported</a> license.</figcaption>

+### Hand Profile

+{% include image.html file="unity/unity_vg_ec_handprofile.png" alt="VG Controller profile in Unity." caption="VG Controller profile as scriptable object in Unity." %}

+Through hand profiles (which are ScriptableObjects), you are able to configure a number of hand model-related settings and thereyby allow you to quickly switch between different custom hands.
+Besides the original VG_GleechiHands_Profile you may find some others as part of the VG SDK in __Resources/VG_HandPofiles__.
+You can find a more detailed documentation on [Hand Axis Mappings](axis_mappings.1.0.0.html#hand-axis-mapping).

 <!--
 ## Object Identifiers